An information guide on what to do after someone has died in hospital

 The purpose of an inquest is to find out four facts.

-Once the coroner has considered this evidence, there may be a hearing.
-This is a fact-finding hearing, not to apportion blame, but to answer the above four questions.
-You will have the opportunity to ask questions.
+The coroner will consider this evidence, and there may be a hearing.
+This is a fact-finding hearing, not to place blame, but to answer the four questions above.
+You can attend the inquest hearing and ask questions.

 Property